camimcl/SpotifyApp/README.md

 ## Content
 #### I built a CRUD application based on Spotify, the app must register the music and referent data(mp3, image, name, artist, album).
-#### The application is designed for playing the stored media as well as performing CRUD operations for data manipulation.
+#### The application is designed to play the stored media and perform CRUD operations for data manipulation.
 ## Used Technologies
 - *Assets:* Images, and mp3 files.
 - *CRUD:* To store the music data based on the operations READ, DELETE, CREATE & UPDATE.
 - *OOP*.